stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 As you can see, the response contains the 'merged' representation of what was already on the server plus what was sent in the request, and at no point did we need to interact with the account directly.

 <a class="anchor" name="update-custom-data-embedded"></a>
-#### Update Custom Data as part of an Account or Group Request
+#### Update Custom Data as part of a Resource Request

-Sometimes it is helpful to update an account or group's `customData` as part of an update request for the account or group.
-In this case, just submit customData changes in an embedded `customData` field embedded in the account or group request resource.
+Sometimes it is helpful to update a resource's `customData` as part of an update request for the account or group.
+In this case, just submit customData changes in an embedded `customData` field embedded in the resource's request data.
 For example:

     curl -X POST --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET \
          -H "Accept: application/json" \